soilwise-he/Geopackage-so/geopackage_ddl/README.md

 - `DDL_SO.sql`
     - Contains Data Definition Language (DDL) statements.
-    - Used to create the full INSPIRE Soil database structure, including tables and relationships.
+    - Used to create the full SoilWise database structure, including tables and relationships.

 - `META_SO.sql`
     - Includes instructions to populate GeoPackage metadata (non-INSPIRE format).